Gloster Javelin: Prototypes

 On 13 April 1949, the Ministry of Supply issued instructions to two aircraft manufacturers, Gloster and de Havilland, to each construct four airworthy prototypes of their competing designs to meet the requirement, as well as one airframe each for structural testing.
 These prototype aircraft were the Gloster GA.5, designed by Richard Walker, and the de Havilland DH.110, the latter of which held the advantage of also being under consideration for the Royal Navy.
-Development was considerably delayed through political cost-cutting measures, the number of prototypes being trimmed down to an unworkable level of two each before the decision was entirely reversed; this led to the unusual situation where the first production Javelin was completed before the prototype order being fulfilled.
+Development was considerably delayed through political cost-cutting measures when the number of Javelin prototypes was reduced to two.
+When it was realized that two weren't enough to do all the development flying the decision was reversed.
+The delay in the development programme led to the unusual situation where the first production Javelin (XA544) flew within two days of the fifth prototype aircraft (WT836).

 The first prototype was completed in 1951.
 An unusual feature of the prototypes was the opaque canopy over the rear cockpit.
 It had been believed that visibility outside the cockpit was unnecessary and a hindrance to the observer; the only external view available was through 2 small 'portholes'.
 Following a month of ground testing, on 26 November 1951, the first prototype conducted its first flight at Moreton Valence airfield.
 Bill Waterton, Gloster's Chief Test Pilot, would later describe the Javelin as being "as easy to fly as an Anson", although also expressing concern over its inadequate power controls.
 Disaster nearly struck during one test flight when aerodynamic flutter caused the elevators to detach in mid-flight; despite the lack of control surfaces, Bill Waterton was able to land the aircraft using tailplane trimming and engine thrust for pitch control.
 He was awarded the George Medal for his actions to retrieve flight data from the burning aircraft.

 The second prototype (WD808) received a modified wing in 1953.
 After initial testing by Waterton, it was passed to another Gloster test pilot, Peter Lawrence for his opinion.
 On 11 June 1953, the aircraft crashed during testing.
 Lawrence had ejected from the aircraft, but too late (at about 400 ft), and was killed.
-The Javelin had experienced a "deep stall"; the wing acting like an airbrake had killed forward motion and at the same time degraded the airflow over the elevators, leaving them useless.
+The Javelin had experienced a "deep stall"; where an abrupt loss of lift and consequent high sink rate is combined with the already-low forward speed at the normal stall.
+This places the elevators in the low-energy wing wake, leaving them useless.
 Without elevator control, Lawrence was unable to regain control and the aircraft dropped from the sky.
 A stall warning device was later developed and implemented for the Javelin.

 The third prototype (WT827), and the first to be fitted with operational equipment including radar, first flew on 7 March 1953.
 The fourth prototype (WT830) was passed to the Aeroplane and Armament Experimental Establishment (A&AEE) for trials and the fifth prototype, WT836, made its first flight in July 1954.
 On 4 July 1954, a prototype Javelin accidentally achieved supersonic speed during a test flight, the pilot having been distracted by an oxygen supply failure.